 Let’s take an example of an asset with its cost of 10000 pounds.
 This qualifies writing down allowance of 8%.

 - In the first year, you will claim an 8% allowance that is 800 pounds.
 The written down value will be 9200 pounds.

 - Now, in the second year, you will claim 8% of the amount of 9200 pounds and that is 736 pounds.
 The new written down will be 8464 pounds.

 To sum up the discussion quickly, we can say that it is complicated to figure out the exact rate of depreciation.
 So, it is prudent of you to approach the relevant professionals to do the process seamlessly for your business.
 This will help to avoid any ugly business circumstances in the future.

-We hope this blog is helpful to develop a better understanding of the HMRC Depreciation Rate.
+We hope this blog is helpful in developing a better understanding of HMRC Depreciation Rates.